-{\bf Conclusion}.
-The sourse of the motivic correlator map (\ref{7.18.06.1}) is an explicitly defined Lie coalgebra.
-Therefore motivic correlators come togerther with an explicit formula for their coprodut.
+\paragraph{Conclusion.} The source of the motivic correlator map (\ref{7.18.06.1}) is an explicitly defined Lie coalgebra.
+Therefore motivic correlators come together with an explicit formula for their coproduct.
 The real period of the motivic correlator is the Hodge correlator.
-This, togerhter with basic isomorphism (\ref{biso}), is all we need for the arithmetic analysis of the Hodge correlators.
+This, togerther with basic isomorphism (\ref{biso}), is all we need for the arithmetic analysis of the Hodge correlators.

 \paragraph{Example: Rankin-Selberg integrals and Beilinson's elements as correlators.} Here is how the story discussed in Section 1.2 fits in the correlator framework.
 Recall that $M$ is a modular curve, $\overline M$ its compactification, $a,b$ degree zero cuspidal divisors, and $g_a, g_b$ are invertible functions on $M$ whose divisors are integral multiples of $a$ and $b$.
 The Green function $G(a,t)$ of the divisor $a$ is an integral multiple of $\log|g_a(t)|^2$, and similarly for $G(b,t)$.
 Therefore integral (\ref{BEERS213}) equals, up to a rational multiple, to the Hodge correlator integral provided by the cyclic word ${\cal C}(\{a_0\}\otimes \{a_1\} \otimes f(z)dz)$, see Fig \ref{feyn-10}: \be \la{3.28.10.2} {\rm Cor}_{\cal H}\Bigl((\{a_0\}\otimes \{a_1\} \otimes f(z)dz)\Bigr) = \int_{M(\C)} G(a_0, t) d^\C G(a_1, t) \wedge f(z)dz. \ee The latter coincides with a Rankin-Selberg integral.